 Chiran Peace Museum (kamikaze)

-The Tokko (Kamikaze) Peace Museum nearby.
-Houses letters and personal effects of WW2 kamikaze pilots — extremely moving but heavy content.
-Best with kids 9+ who can handle WW2 history with parental context.
-Skip with under-7s; visit while one parent stays with kids elsewhere.
+The Tokko (Kamikaze) Peace Museum sits nearby.
+It houses letters and personal effects of WW2 kamikaze pilots — extremely moving but heavy content.

 Chiran specialty road (souvenir + lunch zone)

 The main road through town has small shops selling Chiran tea, satsumaimo sweets, and lunch teishoku.
-Most are kid-friendly counters; some have play corners.
-Kids 4+ enjoy walking through the shops.
+Most are kid-friendly counters, and some have play corners.

 How to plan the visit with kids